Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

 Conclusion

 Choosing the right Paris metro ticket can save both time and money during your trip.
-For very short stays, single tickets or a carnet are usually enough.
+For very short stays, single tickets are usually enough.
 For longer stays or frequent use, a Navigo pass is often the smartest option.

 The best choice depends on your itinerary, your budget, and whether you need airport transport included.